vmware/ansible-collection-alb/docs/avi_albservicesjob.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - The time at which the albservicesjob is started.
+                  - Time at which the albservicesjob started.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 21.1.3.